 A New Ideology

 There is no reality which is not mediated by perception.
-That does not mean there is no reality, the famous “I refute you thus”, kicking a rock, applies.
-It does not mean there are no natural laws, no phyics, chemistry, or even truth—or Truth.
+This is not to say that there is no reality; the famous “I refute you thus,” kicking a rock, applies.
+It does not mean there are no natural laws, no physics, chemistry, or even truth—or Truth.
 It means that we decide what reality means through a thick lens of belief.
 This lens picks out what is important, obscures the unimportant, and distorts everything, and most people are hardly even aware that it exists.

 Keynes once wrote that most politicians are slaves of some defunct economist, generally whose name they don’t even know.
 That we should regulate the world through markets is an idea which would have been absurd to virtually everyone three hundred years ago, even as the divine right of Kings is absurd to us today.
 That corporations should shield their owners from liability is an idea which was bitterly opposed by most capitalists two hundred years ago.
 That greed leads to better outcomes was laughable to virtually everyone, including Adam Smith, who thought it worked only in very specific circumstances and lamented that tradespeople were constantly in conspiracy against the public.

 That goods, including food, should be primarily divided based on market success is another idea that most of the world, for most of history, has never held.